 - BSC 2086C Anatomy & Physiology II The course is required pre-admission for Transition applicants only.
 Applicants for the generic track are encouraged to consider completing the course pre-admission; otherwise, you will have to take A&P II concurrently with Nursing 1 and Pharmacology, a very heavy course load.

-- Complete the separate application for admission to nursing and submit to an advisor by the deadline.
-The applications are not available until the application window which is May 15-30 for an August admission and September 1-15 for a January admission.
+- Complete the separate application for admission to nursing .
+The applications are not available until the application window which is May 15-31 for an August admission and August 15-31 for a January admission and will be available online at that time for electronic submission .
 Students must have completed the pre-requisite courses or be enrolled in the final course(s) at the time of the application.

 Students are also encouraged to consider completing as many of the additionally required courses as possible prior to admission or in the summers between terms just to lessen the academic load each term.
 The term listed is the term the course must be taken if not previously completed.